 Making an inventory of your website’s assets is the first step in conducting a content audit.

-After listing all the pages in one place, it is much easier to analyze their performance, highlight areas where improvement could be made, and update each asset methodically over time so that you’re always staying on top of things!
+After listing all the pages in one place, it is much easier to analyze their performance, highlight areas where improvement could be made, and update each content methodically over time so that you’re always staying on top of things!

 Whichever tool you use ( Screaming Frog or any other), export data into a spreadsheet.
 Make sure you include all the relevant points like word count; meta description target keywords number images, etc. You may also want traffic info from Google Analytics too since we’ll be analyzing both technical SEO metrics AND user experience at the same time.

 Once you have basic data about content now it’s time to categorize and cluster them.